Best frozen pizza

 £1.90 per pack

 The Co-op's was the priciest of the supermarket own-brand frozen pizzas our tasters tried.
 But did its flavour and texture make it a cut-above the other supermarkets?
-Log in now or join Which? to unlock our results.
+Log in now or to unlock our results.

 £2.50 per pack